Generali to present new strategic review in January

 The company is also reviewing its entire asset portfolio, including a 51 percent stake in a large eastern European insurance joint venture with the Czech PPF group.

-PPF has the option to sell its 49 percent of the venture as of July 2014 to Generali or a third party at an estimated cost of more than 2 billion euros.
-So far, Generali has made no provisions on the possible purchase.
+PPF has the option to force Generali to buy its 49 percent of the venture as of July 2014 at an estimated cost of more than 2 billion euros.
+So far, Generali has made no provisions on the possible forced purchase.

 PPF is in talks with creditor banks to avoid the early repayment of a 2 billion euro loan that could come due following the July downgrade of Generali's credit rating.